Web Design Process

 Next, an attractive and usable interface, i.e. the actual look and feel, of the website, is designed in what can be referred to as the visual design stage.
 You can see examples of some of our designs in our portfolio.

-When the design has been finalised, work can then begin on turning the design into code that will actually be used in the pages of the website.
+Quite often I'll move straight into creating the design as an actual web page that you can preview so designing and coding are done at the same time.
 If your site requires a Content Management Systems (CMS), the coded design also needs to be integrated into the CMS framework that will be used to create the pages of the site.
 With the design coded and tested in all modern browsers*, and the CMS framework ready to go, it is time for the next stage.

 With all the content entered, it's time to ensure that everything is working as it should, that pages are usable and content accessible in the different web browsers, and that the site stands up to a variety of different conditions, e.g. devices (i.e. mobiles), operating systems, screen sizes, and text sizes.
 Although consideration of accessibility and usability has already been made during earlier stages of the site's development, it's also at this stage that time is spent on ensuring that these concerns have been addressed correctly.